r4skolnikov/TCP_SYN_Flood/readme.md

 ## TCP SYN Flood dos attack with python3
 ### Description
-this script was made for the computer networking class n°1 as part of the final project for the course, wich consisted in trying to take the university website out of service using a SYN flood attack.
+this script was made for the computer networking class n°1 as part of the final project for the course, which consisted in trying to take the university website out of service using a SYN flood attack.
 ### State
 :ballot_box_with_check:finished:ballot_box_with_check:
 ### Requirements